 infinite in faculties, in form and moving, how express and

 Yet from the classical period, microeconomics were closely connected to psychology.
-Specifically, Adam Smith wrote the book “The Theory of Moral Sentiments”, which proposed psychological explanations of individual behavior and Jeremy Bentham extensively developed the psychological background of utility.
+Specifically, Adam Smith wrote the book “The Theory of Moral Sentiments”, which proposed psychological explanations of individual behavior and Jeremy Bentham extensively developed the psychological background of.

 With the passage of time, economists in the development of neoclassical economics tried to transform economic science in a natural science, drawing assumptions about economic behavior from assumptions about the nature of economic subjects.
 So, they developed the concept of ‘Homo Economicus’, whose psychology was essentially rational.
 This led to unintended and unpredictable errors.
 However, several distinguished neoclassical economists have used sophisticated psychological explanations, including Francis Edgeworth, Vilfredo Pareto, Irving Fisher and John Maynard Keynes.
 Economic psychology appeared in the 20th century in the works of Gabriel Tarde, George Katona and Laszlo Garai.